jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

 ## The first sentence contains a big clue.

+The first sentence contains probably the most important clue and sets the context.
+Here are a few classic tip-offs.

 * chief complaint - your diagnosis must absolutely explain this
    * whatever the patient came in complaining of is the most important thing to address
 * race - anytime race is mentioned, it’s a clue